 Any advice would be great~!

-• Hey Matt, thanks for the feedback.
+Hey Matt, thanks for the feedback.
 Could you please try adding a Windows 10 or Windows 11 device to this test group and see if it works?
-I didn’t test this policy on a server, and it appears that the policy might not be applicable to the Server platform.
-The only way to confirm this is to test it on Windows 10 or Windows 11 devices.
+It will not be applicable to the servers.